 Instructions

-- Meanwhile, preheat the oven to 400°F (200°C).
-Toss the diced squash with a tablespoon of olive oil, marjoram, sage, cinnamon, salt, and pepper.
-Roast for 20-25 minutes or until tender.
+- Cook the Farro and Roast the Squash: Preheat oven to 400°F (200°C).
+Rinse farro and boil with enough water to cover by an inch.
+Cook until tender (40-45 minutes, depending on variety), then drain.
+Toss diced squash with olive oil, marjoram, sage, cinnamon, salt, and pepper.
+Roast for 20-25 minutes until tender.

-- Whisk together the olive oil, balsamic vinegar, minced garlic, Dijon mustard, and maple syrup in a small bowl.
+- Make the Dressing: Whisk together olive oil, balsamic vinegar, garlic, Dijon mustard, maple syrup, salt, pepper, and dried oregano or basil.

 Notes